cobmin/nextjstypescript/_posts/Efficient-Batch-Minting-NFTs-on-Loopring.md

 ## Introduction
 In this tutorial, we will delve into the process of setting up and efficiently minting NFTs in batches on Loopring.
 The focus will be on a simplified solution, accompanied by the necessary API calls, to guide you from a Layer 1 API key to successfully minting an NFT on Loopring.
 For a more detailed exploration, you can access the code on [GitHub](https://github.com/cobmin/Loopring-Batch-Mint-NFTs).

 **Note**: This tutorial is primarily designed for EOA wallets such as Metamask or GameStop.
 Since Loopring functions as a smart contract wallet and does not employ a conventional Layer 1 API key, the approach described in this tutorial is not applicable.
-However, a Loopring wallet version of this solution is currently in development, so stay tuned for updates on the GitHub page.
+However, the example for the Loopring wallet is provided in the GitHub repository under the [LoopringWallet branch](https://github.com/cobmin/Loopring-Batch-Mint-NFTs/tree/LoopringWallet).

 To complement this written tutorial, there is a tutorial video on [YouTube](https://youtu.be/NsUHpT_mm7M) that offers a visual demonstration of the same information.